codernix/centicrypt/CONTRIBUTING.md

 Add only code to the codebase that is ready to be deployed.
 If you are building a large library, consider developing it in a separate git repository.
-When it is ready to be integrated, the Solana Labs Maintainers will work with you to decide on a path forward.
+When it is ready to be integrated, the Centicrypt Labs Maintainers will work with you to decide on a path forward.
 Smaller libraries may be copied in whereas very large ones may be pulled in with a package manager.